obiba/agate-doc/web-user-guide/realms.rst

 An example of well known open source ID provider that can be declared as an OIDC realm is `Keycloak <https://www.keycloak.org/>`_.
 Keycloak has also a strong user federation feature, which we recommend to use instead of using the following other realm types (LDAP etc.).

+There following fields are required:

+* An ID provider must be identified by a *Name*,
+* The Agate application has been registered in the this provider: these are the *Client ID* and *Client Secret* fields.
+* The *Discovery URI* must follow the `OpenID Connect configuration discovery specifications <https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderConfig>`_.

+The optional fields are:

+* *Title* is a human-readable name that will be displayed in the provider's signin button in the login page.
+If missing, the name of the ID provider will be used.
+* *Groups* are the group that are to be automatically applied to any users signing in through this ID provider.
+* *Account Login* address allows the user to go to it's personal profile page in the ID provider interface (to chenge its password for instance) from the Opal login page.
+* *Scope* is the scope value(s) to be sent to the ID provider to initiate the OpenID Connect dialog.
+This is provider dependent but usually ``openid`` is enough.
+* *User Information Mapping* specify which field values of the `UserInfo <https://openid.net/specs/openid-connect-core-1_0.html#UserInfo>`_ object will be applied to the new Agate user.
+* *Groups by Claim* is an optional field name in the `UserInfo <https://openid.net/specs/openid-connect-core-1_0.html#UserInfo>`_ object (that is returned by the ID provider) that contains the group names to which the user belongs.
+These will be automatically applied to the user's profile.
+Such field is `not one of the standard claims <https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims>`_ and needs to be explicitly set.
+The expected value type associated to this claim is either an array of strings, or a string which group names are separated by spaces (or commas).
+* *Groups by JS* is an optional Javascript code chunk that will process the `UserInfo <https://openid.net/specs/openid-connect-core-1_0.html#UserInfo>`_ object to extract a group name or an array of group names to which the Agate user will belong.

+Note that the groups mapping (by claim or JS) is executed at each sign in.
+Then if the user was associated to a new group in the OIDC provider, this group will be automatically applied to the corresponding Agate's user as well.
+If the group does not exist yet, it will be created (without associated application).
+Removing an OIDC user from a group does not remove the Agate user from the group with same name.

 LDAP Realm
 ~~~~~~~~~~